Divefire/ExpressLRS_2ch_Ground/README.md

 Notes to myself:

 ELRS and CRSF being focused for drone and flight use have a lot of paramters and features that won't be used in a ground 2 channel racing envviroment.
-So rather than break with what's there, I'll see if it's possible to add a specific 2ch mode into elrs that uses a simpler crsf packet.
-Idealy I'd use https://github.com/tbs-fpv/tbs-crsf-spec/blob/main/crsf.md 0x17 to define 12bit channels, but revisions are in progress.
-Though given the simplicity of what I'm doing a rewrite when needed wouldn't be too bad.

-So, I'll try and use 0x17 to set the 2 channels.

-The next stage is reading the PPM at 12bits (0-4096) and then on the recivever side PWM values at 12bit.

-With those three things done I should be left with a 12bit, low latency, 2 channel ground mode.
+I've looked at not breaking what's there, but until CRSF add a proper revision of 0x17 https://github.com/tbs-fpv/tbs-crsf-spec/blob/main/crsf.md adding in a less channels for more bit rate won't be possible without breaking everything.

+So this will have to be disasembling ELRS to bare bones, fixing it for 2 channels on PPM, reading 12bits (0-4095), sending it over a protocal (maybe I can adapt what's here, otherwise it will be based on the same hardware, but a simpler protocal) then outputting over PWM on the reciever side at 12bits again.

+It might well be simpler to start from scratch to do this, however.